jellyfishsolutions/lynx-auth/README.md

 ## Customization

-You can override the settings of the `AuthController` using the `AuthController.settings`.
+You can override the settings of the `AuthController` using the `AuthModule.settings`.
 Please check the `src/views/auth` and the `src/locale` folders to create further customizations.